 YAUPON is the only caffeinated plant native to North America.
-Native Americans of the Southeast created an herbal infusion of its leaves, called “black drink, for social and ceremonial uses.
-Oftentimes the leaves were roasted over coals for a period of time before steeping to enhance different properties and flavors.
-Likewise, each of our three roasts has different characteristics and flavors:
+Native Americans of the Southeast created an herbal infusion of its leaves, called “black drink”, for social and ceremonial uses.
+Oftentimes the leaves were roasted over coals for a period of time before steeping to enhance different properties and flavours.
+Likewise, each of our three roasts has different characteristics and flavours:

 – The green un-roasted leaves have the best buzz and all the fresh flavors of traditional green tea, but with lower tannin levels making the flavor delicate and less astringent.

-– The dark roast has a stronger, richer flavor similar to a black tea and is the most coffee-esque.
+– The dark roast has a stronger, richer flavour similar to a black tea and is the most coffee-esque.
 We especially like it naturally sweetened and blended with pastured butter or Surthrival ghee.

 Yaupon contains a balance of caffeine and theobromine (the same gentle stimulant found in cacao) to offer all the energy and enhanced focus of coffee, but without unwanted side effects like heart-racing, jitters, and digestive upset (1,2).
 It also boasts beneficial levels of ursolic acid, which is known to preserve and build skeletal mass, assist in stabilizing blood sugar, and promote mitochondria-rich brown fat for increased energy expenditure (3).

 -Less disruption of the central nervous system

 -Free of herbicides or any agricultural treatments

 -Sustainable and ethical harvest

 -Available in three roasts